 One of the first pieces of sofware I started to use ist Uli Meybohms Phase 5 HTML Editor that I found both simple to use and reliable.
 I'm still using it occasionally for certain things.
 It's a code editor, made to write things in plain HTML code, which again means that you first have to acquire a certain knowledge of HTML structure and tags.
 (I have to come clean and confess that I sometimes start to write things using Edit Pad Pro, an even more basic editor.) - Well, since I've started using Joomla! all this is no longer as important as it used to be.
 Nice though, to have a simple code editor handy.

-For graphics, I'm using a whole bunch of programmes, but mostly Photoshop and Corel Draw (when it comes to drawing graphics that are vector based).
-There's a whole bunch of other programmes, of course - like JAlbum, which I use to do my photo galleries.
+For graphics, I'm using a whole bunch of programmes, but mostly Photoshop.
+There's a whole bunch of other programmes, of course.

-When it comes to browsers, well like most people I'm using Microsofts Internet Explorer (no need for a link here, I guess) - but only to check whether it displays as expected.
-My main browser is Firefox, of course, but I also use Opera a lot.
-Chrome and Safari I use to check how my pages look in other browsers.
+When it comes to browsers, well like many people I'm using Firefox (no need for a link here, I guess), but I also use Chrome and others to check how my pages look in other browsers (there was a time when browsers used a plethora of render engines, and it was really important to check and check).

-As for my hardware, well I'm using a Dell machine, a desk top rather than a laptop.
+As for my hardware, well I'm using a des ktop machine, I also have a laptop for when I'm travelling.